knsushma/CS839-DS-Project/stage2/README.md

 ## [Web Crawling](https://sites.google.com/view/data-science-ask/home/web-crawling?authuser=0)

+In this project stage we selected two Web data sources and then extracted data from the sources.
 We chose to extract movies information from two well known movie rating websites [IMDB](https://www.imdb.com/) and [RottenTomatoes](https://www.rottentomatoes.com/).
 To have more most likely matching tuples we added couple of filters in both the websites before we could extract data.
 Filters like: